Altermagnetic polarons: the fate of alter magnetic band splittings at strong coupling

 for sublattice $\alpha = A,B$.
 As NN hopping changes sublattice, the Green's function $G^{\bar{\alpha}}$ entering the sum is the one of the opposite sublattice $\bar{\alpha}=B,A$ and the energy difference $\omega_{\bar{\alpha},\bvec{k}'}$ is the energy of the emitted and re-absorbed $\alpha$- ($\beta$-) magnon for $\Sigma^{B}$ ($\Sigma^{A}$).
 The vertex $M_{\bvec{k},\bvec{k}'}$ is given in the SM~\cite{SM}, $z=4$ is the coordination number and $N_{u}$ the number of unit cells.
 The Green's function of obtained from the self energy via the Dyson equation

 with the free dispersion $\epsilon^{\alpha}(\bvec{k}) = 2t'\cos k_{\alpha} $ coming from NNN hopping.
 Higher-order processes are here effectively included, as long as they do not contain crossing magnon lines.
 For square-lattice AF states, the lowest crossing terms vanish, and the impact of the non-crossing approximation has been found to be negligible~\cite{PhysRevB.45.2425}.

-While quantum fluctuations imply that spin is not perfectly tied to sublattice~\cite{SM}, resulting one-particle spectra remain clearly spin dependent, as can be seen in Fig.~\ref{fig:specs_checker} for $J'=0.15\;t$ and $t'=- 0.5\;t$.
-On the checkerboard lattice, altermagnetic signatures can be expected to be most pronounced at momenta $(\tfrac{\pi}{2},\pm \tfrac{\pi}{2})$, emphasized with blue and red lines in Fig.~\ref{fig:specs_checker}.
-However, the spectra do not show a splitting between an 'up'- band and a 'down'-band as in weak-coupling spectra, but rather a single coherent QP with momentum-dependent spin polarization.
-The opposite spin is largely smeared out into the incoherent weight at higher excitation energies.

-How does this spin-dependent splitting into QP vs. continuum connect to the AF case, where there is of course one QP for each spin, and both are degenerate?
-The high-resolution spectrum for $J'=0.15\;t$ and rather small $t'=0.1\;t$ in Fig.~\ref{fig:QP_weights}(a) indeed shows two spin-polarized bands with an energy splitting reminiscent of weak-coupling altermagnets.
-However, the spin-down band is already very close to the next (continuum) states, even though the energy difference between the bands is very small.
-Figure~\ref{fig:QP_weights}(b) illustrates that the regime with two QPs is confined to $t'\approx 0$, and one QP is quickly lost into the continuum.

-The altermagnetic coupling $J'$ has a much weaker effect on the bands than the AM hopping $t'$, so that two QPs can be found up to quite substantial values of $|J'|\lesssim 0.2\;t = 2J/3$, see Fig.~\ref{fig:QP_weights}(d).
-For $J'=0.25\;t$, one QP has merged into the continuum, see Fig.~\ref{fig:QP_weights}(c).
-However, weight remains concentrated near the top of the continuum and energy distance to the QP peak is small, so that lower resolution might easily mask the impact of even this large $J'$.
-Close to the breakdown of N\'eel magnetic order for large $J'>0$, quantum fluctuations additionally reduce spin polarization of spectral features, including the QP, see Fig.~\ref{fig:QP_weights}(d).
+Finally, we again include quantum fluctuations when going from the sublattice-dependent Green's function $G^{\alpha}$ to the spin dependent $G^{\sigma=\uparrow,\downarrow}$~\cite{SM}.

+Figure~\ref{fig:specs_checker} shows the resulting one-particle spectrum for $J'=0.15\;t$ and $t'=- 0.5\;t$ and compares it to mean-field (MF) bands.
+In both approaches -- and especially around momenta $(\tfrac{\pi}{2},\pm \tfrac{\pi}{2})$ -- spectra clearly depend on spin both in MF and SCBA.
+However, as shown in detail in (c), the spin dependence manifests itself very differently: while MF theory predicts a second peak of opposite spin and at significantly different energy, this peak is largely lost within the incoherent part of the spectrum in the SCBA.
+Instead, we find at strong coupling a single coherent QP with spin-dependent spectral weight rather than spin-split bands.

+Very close to the AF limit, i.e. for small $|t'|\ll t$, a second QP with the opposite dominant spin is seen at very slightly different energy, see the SM~\cite{SM}.
+However, as soon as larger $|t'|$ increases this energy splitting, the second QP reaches the continuum states, broadens and thus looses its QP character.
+The associated QP weight then drops sharply, see Fig.~\ref{fig:QP_weights}(a), and total QP weight becomes spin polarized. $J'$ has a weaker effect on the bands than $t'$, so that two QPs of opposite spin can be found up to quite substantial values of $|J'|\lesssim 0.2\;t = 2J/3$, see Fig.~\ref{fig:QP_weights}(b).
+However, their energy difference remains small throughout~\cite{SM}.